 - Add additional salt and pepper to taste.

 - Pour back into pot and re-heat before serving.
-Serve the soup warm, top with fresh chives or herbs and eat with your favorite crusty bread.
+Serve the soup warm, top with fresh chives or herbs and eat with your favorite crusty bread or gluten free bread.